 All of the above should make companies think more seriously about how to make a cryptocurrency.
 However, there are some drawbacks you should also consider.

 6. Crowdfunding for a project.

-Huge projects like Akon city, which is being constructed in Africa was fundraised by cryptocurrencies and many others.
+Massive projects like Akon city, which is being constructed in Africa, were fundraised by cryptocurrencies and many others.

 7. The currency of the future.

-During the agrarian age, we leveraged trade using the Trade-by-barter system, it went on to become the gold standard which was not effective enough, before it was transferred to the Dollar and Fiat currency standard and now the world is moving again, digitally into what we now called cryptocurrencies.
+We leveraged trade during the agricultural age using the Trade-by-barter system; it became the gold standard that was not compelling enough before being transferred to the Dollar and Fiat currency standard.
+The world is moving again, digitally into what we now call cryptocurrencies.

-While fiat currencies are tracked and monitored by the government more investors and customers are getting interested in projects that allow them to participate in business activities that are not controlled by any authority.
-The anonymity that is offered by cryptocurrencies is also what makes it lucrative for many.
+While fiat currencies are tracked and monitored by the government, more investors and customers are interested in projects that allow them to participate in business activities that are not controlled by any authority.
+The anonymity offered by cryptocurrencies is also what makes it lucrative for many.

 How to Make Your Cryptocurrency.

-Now is the time to get deeper and learn how the process of getting started with your cryptocurrency works.
-As I said, anyone can create your cryptocurrency at any time and it does not come with stress as a lot of people think, and in most cases, you don’t have to be technical to do so.
+Now is the time to get deeper and learn how getting started with your cryptocurrency works.
+As I said, anyone can create your cryptocurrency at any time, and it does not come as stressful as many people think; in most cases, you don’t have to be technical to do so.